JamesHBickerton/DevNotes/Notes/html.md

 The final height of an element would be the bottom border, bottom padding, height, top padding, top border (NO COMMAS).
 The final width of an element would be the left border, left padding, width, right padding, right border (NO COMMAS).
+When styling a button, it is a good idea to have the second value of the padding shorthand usually double of the first (i.e 16px, 32px).
 This above is just the default behaviour, you can change this throughout.
 This means that the margin is not involved in the final width and height.